-What does the Bible say about causal sex?
+What does the Bible say about casual sex?

 An important passage about casual sex in the Bible is Deuteronomy 22:22-24.
-It teaches God’s view about casual sexual behaviors.
+It teaches God’s view about casual, sexual behaviors.
 Casual sex is referred to by a variety of slang terms.
-In short, casual sex can include kissing, a variety of techniques that stimulate sexual feelings, and intercourse outside of marriage.
+In short, it can include kissing, a variety of techniques that stimulate sexual feelings, and intercourse outside of marriage.
 But in this passage of Scripture the casual sex ends with sexual intercourse.
-So, what does the Bible say about causal sex?
+So, what does the Bible say about casual sex?
 This passage of Scripture has two sections about various sexual situations (v.
 22; 23-24).

 Deuteronomy 22:22 is the first situation about consensual sex between a male and a married woman.
 The verse describes a man who finds a married woman and has sex with her.

 If a man is found lying with a married woman, then both of them shall die, the man who lay with the woman, and the woman; thus you shall purge the evil from Israel.
 Deuteronomy 22:22 (NASB)

 In order to properly understand this verse, there are two important facts that we must notice.
 The first is that we are not told the woman objects to having sex with this man.
 The second fact is that God refers to rape in verses 25 and 28.
 For example, in verse 25 rape is described with the phrase “man forces her and lies with her.”
 In verse 28 the phrase “seizes her and lies with her ” describes rape.
 It is significant that verse 22 does not use either phrase.
 That is, God wants us to know that rape is not described in verse 22.
 The sex in this verse is consensual.

 The verse describes a situation where the male and female decided to have sex.
 Since she is married, she commits adultery, and so does he.
 The seventh command of the Ten Commandments prohibits adultery (Exodus 20:14; Deuteronomy 5:18).
 Leviticus 20:10 helps us understand adultery.
 It says,